ONE SENTENCE ELEVATOR PITCH:

 Upstate Rubdown is an acoustic septet drawing inspiration from every corner and decade of America's musical heritage.
 Based in New York State's Hudson Valley region, the band has spent years cultivating its sound, and continues to grow by the tune.
 The instrumentation includes Harry D'Agostino on upright bass, Ryan Chappell on mandolin, Dean Mahoney on cajón, and Christian Joao on flute and alto/baritone saxophone.
 The dynamic rhythm section supports a three part vocal harmony powerhouse of founding members Mary Kenney and Melanie Glenn with recent Nashville-transplant Allison Olender.

-Over its five year history, the band has played in more than twenty states, from intimate house concerts to prominent festival stages, including Mountain Jam, Frendly Gathering, and Green River Festival.
-The band has opened for Cory Henry, Phox, The Felice Brothers, and many others.
+Over its six year history, the band has played in more than thirty states, from intimate house concerts to prominent festival stages, including Mountain Jam, Frendly Gathering, Green River Festival, and Otis Mountain Get Down.
+The band has opened for Cory Henry, Phox, Marco Benevento, The Felice Brothers, Commander Cody, Marcus King Band, and many others.